EmotionalLove/SMS_x_Discord/README.md

 discordToken: # Discord Auth Token
 channelToListen: # ID of the private dm channel you want to be communicating with
 ```

+# SendGrid setup

+You'll need to set up a Inbound parse webhook for the server part of SMS x Discord, and direct it to the POST url as described in that readme.